How To Treat Depression In Teens

 Depression can cause a prolonged low mood and loss of interest in activities once enjoyed.
 Depression can also lead to various emotional challenges, physical health problems, and a decrease in a person's ability to function at work, school, and home.
 Some activities, such as school, social gatherings, speaking to family members, or participating in daily activities, may become challenging for those experiencing child and adolescent depression.

-Although it is a symptom, depression is not the same as sadness.
-It impacts how a person thinks, feels, and behaves over two weeks or more.
+Although it is a symptom, sadness is not the same as depression.
+A depressive disorder can impact how a person thinks, feels, and behaves over two weeks or more.
 In some cases, depression can last years.
 Below are the depressive disorders that can be diagnosed in teens:

 • Disruptive mood dysregulation disorder